lexiismadd/tmc/README.md

 `MOUNT_REFRESH_TIME` How fast you would like your mount to look for new files.
 Must be either `slow` for every 3 hours, `normal` for every 2 hours, `fast` for every 1 hour, or `instant` for every 6 minutes.
 The default is `fast` and is optional.

+`SYMLINK_CREATION` When the symlinks should be created.
+Must be one of `off`, `once`, `spawn` or `always`. `always` will create them each time the mount is refreshed, `spawn` will create them once per session or the first time the file is created in the mount path after the app starts, `once` will create them one-time only, `off` turns symlink creation off completely.
+The default is `off`.

 `SYMLINK_PATH` The path where symlinks to your files should be created if using `MOUNT_METHOD` of `fuse`.
 If inside of Docker, this path needs to be accessible to other applications.
 If running locally without Docker, this path must be owned.
 Setting is optional, omit to skip symlink creation.

-`SYMLINK_CREATION` When the symlinks should be created.
-Must be either `once`, `spawn` or `always`. `always` will create them each time the mount is refreshed, `spawn` will create them once per session or the first time the file is created in the mount path after the app starts, `once` will create them one-time only.
-The default is `always` and is optional.

 ## 🐳 Running on Docker with one command (recommended)